How to Display PDF From Byte Array in Blazor

 To get started, you can refer to the IronPDF documentation for Blazor, which provides detailed information on using the library in your project.
 You can also browse the IronPDF blog for tutorials and articles that cover a range of topics related to PDF manipulation and rendering.

 We encourage you to take the time to experiment with IronPDF and Blazor further and see how they can enhance your PDF-related development efforts.
-For more Information on Blazor PDF viewer Please refer to the following link.
+For more information on Blazor PDF viewer Please refer to the following tutorial on Blazor PDF viewer.